Infineon/mtb-example-mcuboot-basic/README.md

 The pre-build steps are specified through the `PREBUILD` variable in *bootloader_cm0p/Makefile*.

-1. *Initialize the Git submodules for MCUboot:* This is required because the `make getlibs` command currently does not support initializing Git submodules while cloning a repo.
+1. *Initialize the Git submodules for MCUboot:* This is required because the _library manager updates_ currently does not support initializing Git submodules while cloning a repo.
 This step executes only if the *libs/mcuboot/ext/mbedtls* directory (a submodule) does not exist or if the content of the directory is empty.

 2. *Generate the external flash configuration files:* This step generates the *cycfg_qspi_memslot.c./h* files under the *bsps/TARGET_< BSP-NAME >/config/GeneratedSource* directory.
 This step is required because QSPI is not enabled in *design.modus*.
 This is done to avoid initializing the QSPI block in the generated source because it is initialized in the SFDP mode by the bootloader app in *main.c*. *psoc6make* autogenerates the source files from the configurator tools only if the peripheral is enabled in *design.modus*.